 SiC reference design targeting high power applications such as cold-ironing for the reduction of emissions and form factor in shore-to-ship power systems.

-Explore New Power Products & Design Resources from Richardson RFPD at PCIM 2025
+Explore Power Products & Design Resources Showcased at Our 2025 PCIM Booth